Freedom of religion in China: Christianity

 Christianity has had a presence in China dating as far back as the Tang dynasty, and accumulated a following in China with the arrival of large numbers of missionaries during the Qing dynasty.
 Missionaries were expelled from China in 1949 when the Communist Party came to power, and the religion was associated with Western imperialism.
 However, Christianity experienced a resurgence of popularity since the reforms under Deng Xiaoping in the late 1970s and 1980s.
 By 2011, approximately 60 million Chinese citizens were estimated to be practicing Protestantism or Catholicism.
 The majority of these do not belong to the state-sanctioned churches.
 The government declared in 2018 that there are over 44 million Christians in China.

 Religious practices are still often tightly controlled by government authorities.
 Chinese children in mainland China are permitted to be involved with officially sanctioned Christian meetings through the Three-Self Patriotic Movement or the Catholic Patriotic Association.
 In early January 2018, Chinese authorities in Shanxi province demolished a church, which created a wave of fear among the Christians.

 From 2020 to 2021, estimates of the number of Christians in China ranged from 5.1 to 7.4% of the population.

 In reports of countries with the strongest anti-Christian persecution, China was ranked by the Open Doors organization in 2019 as the 27th most severe country and in 2023 as 16th most severe.

+In 2025, the Chinese government banned Mormon congregations throughout the country.
 In October 2025, the Chinese government arrested dozens of Zion Church members in Beijing, Shanghai, Shenzhen, and other cities.